boradj/RideSafe-Assist/README.md

 ### Key Outcomes:
 - Multi-vehicle mAP score: 52
 - Real-time performance tested in various conditions.
+- Optimised model to run on Raspberry Pi 4 while processing other API endpoints.

 More details are available in the RESULTS.md.